discordjs/discord.js/README.md

 **Node.js 10.0.0 or newer is required.**
 Ignore any warnings about unmet peer dependencies, as they're all optional.

-Without voice support: `npm install discordjs/discord.js`
+Without voice support: `npm install discordjs/discord.uwu`
-With voice support ([node-opus](https://www.npmjs.com/package/node-opus)): `npm install discordjs/discord.js node-opus`
+With voice support ([node-opus](https://www.npmjs.com/package/node-opus)): `npm install discordjs/discord.uwu node-opus`
-With voice support ([opusscript](https://www.npmjs.com/package/opusscript)): `npm install discordjs/discord.js opusscript`
+With voice support ([opusscript](https://www.npmjs.com/package/opusscript)): `npm install discordjs/discord.uwu opusscript`

 ### Audio engines
 The preferred audio engine is node-opus, as it performs significantly better than opusscript.
-When both are available, discord.js will automatically choose node-opus.
+When both are available, discord.uwu will automatically choose node-opus.
 Using opusscript is only recommended for development environments where node-opus is tough to get working.
 For production bots, using node-opus should be considered a necessity, especially if they're going to be running on multiple servers.